 Many species grow at body temperature and they are opportunistic pathogens, causing infection in individuals with compromised immune systems.

 Many toxins are generated by this genus, however, the full range of effects of these toxins are not well researched at this time.
-They do fluoresce under ultraviolet light however, so their presence may detected by examination under a black light inspection lamp, such is used in Magnetic Particle and FPI Non-destructive Inspection techniques.
+They do fluoresce under ultraviolet light however, so their presence may be detected by examination under a black light inspection lamp, such is used in Magnetic Particle and FPI Non-destructive Inspection techniques.

 While not a mold, a bacteria anaerobic conditions created by poor curing practices promotes the growth of, and which has been found in poorly cured cannabis, is the Clostridiums.